near/docs/docs/3.tutorials/examples/blockvote-js-edition.md

 ## Installation

-To install BlockVote JS Edition, follow these steps:
+To install BlockVote JS Edition, follow these steps please:

 1. Clone the repository to your local machine using the following command: